Update for Week 47 of 2025

 2. Employment

-• Unemployment Rate: The unemployment rate remained unchanged at 3.7% in October, indicating a tight labor market.
+- Unemployment Rate: The unemployment rate remains low by historical standards, indicating a tight labor market.

 3. Housing Market